 The two cycles reflect the dual aspect of God: as Creator, and as Redeemer.
 As Creator, God is universal.
 We are all in God’s image, formed in His likeness.
 We share a covenant of human solidarity (the Noahide covenant).
 We are fellow citizens of the world God made and entrusted to our care.
 As Redeemer, however, God is particular.
 Whatever His relationship to other nations (and He has a relationship with other nations: so Amos and Isaiah insist), Jews know Him through His saving acts in Israel’s history: exodus, revelation and the journey to the Promised Land.

 No sooner have we identified the two cycles than we see what makes Succot unique.
 It is the only festival belonging to both.
 It is part of the cycle of Jewish history (Pesach-Shavuot-Succot), and part of the sequence of the seventh month (Rosh Hashanah-Yom Kippur-Succot).
 Hence the double joy.

-The ‘four kinds’ represent the universality of the festival.
-They symbolize nature, rain, the cycle of the seasons – things common to all humanity.
-The Succah / tabernacle represents the singular character of Jewish history, the experience of exile and homecoming, the long journey across the wilderness of time.
+The Four Kinds represent the universality of the festival.
+They symbolise nature, rain, the cycle of the seasons – things common to all humanity.
+The succah – tabernacle – represents the singular character of Jewish history, the experience of exile and homecoming, the long journey across the wilderness of time.

 In a way not shared by any other festival, Succot celebrates the dual nature of Jewish faith: the universality of God and the particularity of Jewish existence.
 We all need rain; we are all part of nature; we are all dependent on the complex ecology of the created world.
-Hence the ‘four kinds’.
-But each nation, civilization, religion is different.
+Hence the Four Kinds.
+But each nation, civilisation, religion is different.
 As Jews we are heirs to a history unlike that of any other people: small, vulnerable, suffering exile after exile, yet surviving.
-Hence the Succah.
+Hence the succah.